PoorHttp/PoorWSGI/doc/documentation.rst

 If status code is ``DECLINED``, that return nothing.
 That means, that no status code, no headers, no response body.
 Just stop the request.

-If status code is ``HTTP_OK``, that return EmptyResponse, so only status code and reason, but no headers or message body.
+If status code is ``HTTP_NO_CONTENT``, that return NoContentResponse, so message body is not send.

-WHen the handler raise any other exception, that generate Internal Server Error status code.
+When the handler raise any other exception, that generate Internal Server Error status code.

 Compatibility